AnmolSinha1201/MOSES/Documentation.md

 //var2 = var.someFunction() will produce error, since NESTED is not in the scope of instance variable var.
 //var2 = NAME.someFunction() will work, since NAME is considered static in this context.
 //var2 = new NAME.NESTED() will work, since NAME is considered static in this context.
+// ONLY static classes can access inner class.

 class NAME
 {